 - 3/4 cup shredded reduced-fat cheddar cheese

-- In a small nonstick skillet, saute onions and garlic in margarine for 1-2 minutes.
-Stir in the seasonings.
-Brush over cut sides of French bread; sprinkle with cheese.
+- In a small nonstick skillet, saute onions and garlic in margarine for 1-2 minutes; add seasonings.
+Brush herb mixture over both cut sides of bread; sprinkle with cheese.

-- Wrap each piece of bread loosely in a large piece of heavy-duty foil; seal edges of foil.
-Bake at 400° for 20-25 minutes or until heated through and cheese is melted.
-Cut each piece into six slices.
-Serve warm.
+- Wrap each piece loosely in a large piece of heavy-duty foil.
+Seal edges of foil.
+Bake at 400° for 20-25 minutes or until heated through or until cheese is melted.
+Cut each piece into 6 slices.
 Yield: 12 servings.

 Originally published as Herb Cheese Bread in Light & Tasty April/May 2005, p29